 Bougatsa consists of sweet semolina custard wrapped within layers of hand-prepared Phyllo pastry.
 A generous sprinkling of icing sugar and cinnamon is then added on top of the pastry.

 The sweet bougatsa is the most common.
-However there are also savoury versions available that are prepared with minced beef or ricotta cheese in place of semolina.
+However, there are also savory versions available that are prepared with minced beef or ricotta cheese in place of semolina.

 Embark on a Self-Guided Tour of the Psiri Street Art Scene

 Psiri is one of the best places in Athens to check out street art.
-This is one of the city’s creative hubs afterall.
-As such, the bars, coffee shops, and apartment rentals here are occupied by Writers, Painters, Musicians and the like.
+This is one of the city’s creative hubs after all.

 Tuck into a Charcuterie Board at Karamanlidika or Miran

 Sampling local products should be high on your list of things to do during your Greece itinerary.
-There is no better place to do this in Athens than at Karamanlidika or Miran.
+There is no better place to do this in Athens than at Karamanlidika (Sokratous 1) or Miran (Evripidou 45).